How to Apply for a Passport Without a Birth Certificate

-One of the first requirements you need to obtain a U.S. passport is proof of U.S. citizenship.
-There is a very short list of documents (including your birth certificate) that prove you are a United States citizen.
-These documents are called primary evidence of US citizenship and include:
+In order to apply for a passport, one of the first things that you’ll need to provide is proof of US citizenship.
+There is a very short list of documents (including your birth certificate) that prove you are a United States citizen, so if you don’t have a birth certificate, you’ll need to have a form of primary evidence of US citizenship.
+Documents that qualify as a form of primary evidence of US citizenship include:

 • An undamaged US passport (not a copy of an old passport)